suryanshvermaa/scsCloud/scsApiServer/docs/deployment-API.md

 ## Endpoints

-Base path: The router is mounted under `/api/v1` in `src/index.ts` (except the `create` and `delete` handlers use same router).
+Base path: The router is mounted under `/api/v1/deployment` in `src/index.ts`.
 Full paths below assume that base mounting.

-1) GET /api/v1/getDeployments/:AuthCookie
+1) GET /api/v1/deployment/getDeployments/:AuthCookie

 - Description: Return a list of deployments for the authenticated user.
 - Authentication: The `AuthCookie` path param is a JWT (signed with `ACCESS_TOKEN_SECRET`).
 The controller verifies it and extracts `userId`.